 Do you have a bucket list?
 I do.
 Of course, it includes visiting what I consider to be some of the most awe-inspiring lighthouses in the world, but it also includes riding on a hot air balloon!
 Hot air ballooning is a worldwide fun and memorable activity for the entire family.
-There are over 20 … More You Lift Me Up!
+There are over 20 … Continue reading You Lift Me Up!

 Almost every lighthouse ever built was as a result of having many ships and countless lives lost at sea.
 Their commissioning proved to drastically minimize tragedies by steering seafarers away from danger and guide them safely to shore.
-But there are a couple of stories that seem to contradict the life-saving purpose of these sentinels … More Right Time.
+But there are a couple of stories that seem to contradict the life-saving purpose of these sentinels … Continue reading Right Time.
 Wrong Place.

 Before the sun sets

 Lighthouses can serve as both Daymarks (on clear days) and as Beacons (at night and during storms).
 Either way, they accomplish what they were built to do, which is to keep mariners away from danger and/or guide them safely to shore.
 As lighthouses for God, Christians have also been commissioned to warn unrepentant sinners of … Continue reading Before the sun sets